YZcat2023/MKPSupport/docs/README.md

 <img width="600px" src="images/1739420103133.jpg" alt="sample">

 ## Getting Started

-For more details, please refer to [MKP Manual.pdf](MKP-English.pdf).
+Before starting, we suggest joining our group: QQ，668350689 For more details, please refer to [MKP Manual.pdf](MKP-English.pdf).

 1. Have some gluepen refills("点点胶替芯" in Chinese）and one bottle of liquid glue.